|

 Michael Creber

-Students must pre-register for these seminars and must bring portable
+Students must pre-register for one of these seminars and must bring portable

-Intermediate/Advanced This year we are trying something new—an Intermediate/Advanced swing piano class on Monday, Wednesday and Friday afternoons.
-As in the morning class, we will tailor the material to fit the levels of the players, so expect to dive into advanced soloing over changes, Bill Evans left hand voicings, inner voice movements and all that really fun stuff!
+Intermediate/Advanced This is a special class offered Monday, Wednesday, and Friday afternoons.
+As in the morning class, we will tailor the material to fit the levels of the players, so expect to dive into soloing over changes, Bill Evans left hand voicings, inner voice movements, and all that really fun stuff!

 |